Daily Vocab (dailyvocab.ca) is a learning tool for Latin and Greek words.

 The page will show you right away whether you translated the word correctly.
 If the sound on your computer is not muted, you will hear a sound indicating whether the word was correct.
 An icon will appear briefly beside the translation input box as well, indicating whether you got the word right.

 If the systems detects that your translation is almost correct (for example, if you've made a minor typo), it will not count the word as wrong, but instead give you another chance to translate the word correctly.

-If you get a word wrong, it will appear again in the quiz after you have reviewed the other available words.
+If you get a word wrong, it will appear again in the word list after you have reviewed the other available words.

 When you get a word right, another word will appear for you to translate until you have reviewed all the available words.